civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 6.1

-  **(1)** In the management of fisheries, the Minister shall implement measures to maintain prescribed major fish stocks at or above the level necessary to promote the sustainability of the stock, taking into account the biol­ogy of the fish and the environmental conditions affecting the stock.
+  **(1)** In the management of fisheries, the Minister shall implement measures to maintain major fish stocks at or above the level necessary to promote the sustainability of the stock, taking into account the biol­ogy of the fish and the environmental conditions affecting the stock.

-  **(2)** If the Minister is of the opinion that it is not feasible or appropriate, for cultural reasons or because of adverse socio-economic impacts, to implement the measures referred to in subsection (1), the Minister shall set a limit reference point and implement measures to maintain the fish stock at or above that point, taking into account the biology of the fish and the environmental conditions affecting the stock.
+  **(2)** If the Minister is of the opinion that it is not feasible or appropriate, for cultural reasons or because of adverse socio-economic impacts, to implement the measures referred to in subsection (1), the Minister shall set a limit reference point and implement measures to maintain the fish stock above that point, taking into account the biol­ogy of the fish and the environmental conditions affecting the stock.

   **(3)** If the Minister sets a limit reference point in accordance with subsection (2), he or she shall publish the decision to do so, within a reasonable time and with reasons, on the Internet site of the Department of Fisheries and Oceans.

 ### Section 6.2

-  **(1)** If a prescribed major fish stock has declined to or below its limit reference point, the Minister shall develop a plan to rebuild the stock to or above that point in the affected area, taking into account the biology of the fish and the environmental conditions affecting the stock, and implement it within the period provided for in the plan.
+  **(1)** If a major fish stock has declined to or below its limit reference point, the Minister shall develop a plan to rebuild the stock above that point in the affected area, taking into account the biology of the fish and the en­vironmental conditions affecting the stock, and implement it within the period provided for in the plan.

   **(2)** If the Minister is of the opinion that such a plan could result in adverse socio-economic or cultural impacts, the Minister may amend the plan or the implementation period in order to mitigate those impacts while minimizing further decline of the fish stock.

   **(3)** Subsection (1) does not apply if the affected fish stock is an endangered species or a threatened species under the `Species at Risk Act` or if the implementation of international management measures by Canada does not permit it.

-  **(4)** If the Minister amends a plan in accordance with subsection (2) or decides not to make one in accordance with subsection (3), he or she shall publish the decision to do so, with reasons, on the Internet site of the Department of Fisheries and Oceans.
+  **(4)** If the Minister amends a plan in accordance with subsection (2) or decides not to make one in accordance with subsection (3), he or she shall publish the decision to do so, within a reasonable time and with reasons, on the Internet site of the Department of Fisheries and Oceans.

   **(5)** In the management of fisheries, if the Minister is of the opinion that the loss or degradation of the stock's fish habitat has contributed to the stock's decline, he or she shall take into account whether there are measures in place aimed at restoring that fish habitat.